Memorable Manitobans: John Fletcher Mitchell (1862-1943)

 Publisher, photographer, MLA (1908-1910).

 Born near Colborne, Ontario on 12 October 1862, son of Samuel Mitchell and Esther L. Sweet, he was educated at the public schools and commercial college.
 He came to Winnipeg and followed the trade of mechanical engineer and photographer.
+In 1901, he sold his photography studio to Frederick G. Burgess and henceforth specialized in selling photographic supplies.
 By 1925, he was President of the Winnipeg Printing and Engraving Company.

-He served as a Winnipeg City Alderman for some years and during 1900 was acting mayor.
-He represented the constituency of North Winnipeg in the Manitoba Legislature, where he introduced and carried through the Workman’s Compensation Act.
-In 1912 he assisted in organizing the 106th Winnipeg Light Infantry and was Quartermaster until his appointment as Honorary Colonel of the Regiment succeeding Major General Benson, K.C.B., the former Honorary Colonel.
+He served as a Winnipeg City Alderman for four years, chairing the finance committee, and was acting Mayor during 1900.
+He ran for the mayoralty in the December 1902 and December 1903 municipal elections but was defeated each time.
+Elected as a provincial representative for North Winnipeg in the 1907 general election, he introduced and carried through the Workman’s Compensation Act.
+In 1912 he assisted in organizing the 106th Winnipeg Light Infantry and was Quartermaster until his appointment as Honorary Colonel of the Regiment succeeding Major General Benson KCB, the former Honorary Colonel.
 At the outbreak of the First World War, he accompanied the regiment to Valcartier and was first Quartermaster of the 10th Battalion.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.